Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Introduction

 Unfortunately, detection of the 21 cm signal has proven difficult due to the weakness of the signal in comparison to the astrophysical foregrounds, human-generated interference, and instrumental noise.
 As of yet, there has only been one unconfirmed detection of the global 21 cm signal, which was made by the Experiment to Detect the Global EoR Signature (EDGES; \citet{EdgesA}).
 There have been no detections of the 21 cm PS from the EoR to date.

 In spite of these challenges, published upper limits on the 21 cm PS have already been used to constrain the astrophysics of the EoR and disfavor cold models of reionization.
-Data from the Low Frequency ARray (LOFAR) at z $\approx$ 9.1 was used to constrain spin temperature (\citet{GreigA}), although they were unable to rule out models that had not been previously disfavored by existing probes.
+Data from the Low Frequency ARray (LOFAR) at $z \approx 9.1$ was used to constrain spin temperature (\citet{GreigA}), although they were unable to rule out models that had not been previously disfavored by existing probes.
 However, data from both the Murchison Widefield Array (MWA; \citet{GreigB}) and the Hydrogen Epoch of Reionization Array (HERA; \citet{HeraA} and \citet{HeraB}) at redshifts of $z = 6.5-8.7$ and $z = 7.9 \text{ and } 10.4$ respectively, were used to weakly constrain astrophysical parameters of the EoR beyond existing constraints.
-The above-referenced studies made use of 21CMMC, a Markov Chain Monte Carlo sampler of the semi-numerical 21 cm signal simulation tool 21cmFAST.
-Using 21CMMC to constrain astrophysical parameters of the EoR takes for granted that 21cmFAST is capable of capturing the underlying astrophysics of the EoR.
-Although studies have shown that 21cmFAST realizations of reionization agree well with more sophisticated radiative transfer simulations \citep{zahn11, Mesinger11}, there have been no demonstrations where an MCMC analysis based on 21cmFAST realizations was able to robustly interpret other reionization simulations.
-In particular, 21cmFAST simulations may require nonphysical values for specific parameters to reproduce the true 21 cm PS.
-Constraints on the astrophysical parameterization of the EoR made by 21CMMC, then, would not be accurate.